-In recent history, Wilhelm von Humboldt (1767 - 1835) (Wikipedia, Wilhelm von Humboldt), a Prussian philosopher, doplomat, education official, and founder the University of Berlin argued that education should not be narrowly understood as merely a preparation for the labour market.
-Broad based education should be given the top priority, vocational skills can easily be learnt later, he argued.
-In a letter to the Prussian king, he wrote:
+In recent history, Wilhelm von Humboldt (1767-1835) (Wikipedia, Wilhelm von Humboldt), a Prussian philosopher, diplomat, education official and founder of the University of Berlin argued that education should not be narrowly understood as merely a preparation for the labour market.
+Broad-based education should be given top priority, while vocational skills can easily be learned later, he argued.
+In a letter to the Prussian king, he wrote,

 There are undeniably certain kinds of knowledge that must be of a general nature and, more importantly, a certain cultivation of the mind and character that nobody can afford to be without.
 People obviously cannot be good craftworkers, merchants, soldiers or businessmen unless, regardless of their occupation, they are good, upstanding and - according to their condition - well-informed human beings and citizens.
-If this basis is laid through schooling, vocational skills are easily acquired later on, and a person is always free to move from one occupation to another, as so often happens in life.
+If this basis is laid through schooling, vocational skills are easily acquired later on, and a person is always free to move from one occupation to another, as so often happens in life

-Broad based educational model promoted by Humboldt came to be known as Humboldtian model of higher education (Wikipedia, Humboldtian model of higher education).
+The broad-based educational model promoted by Humboldt came to be known as the Humboldtian model of higher education (Wikipedia, Humboldtian model of higher education).
 The core idea of this model is a holistic combination of research and studies.
-German idea of bildung corresponds to the Humboldtian model of education.
-Nordic countries of Sweden, Denmark, Norway and Finland have adopted the German bildung approach.
+The German idea of

+Bildung corresponds to the Humboldtian model of education.
+The Nordic countries of Sweden, Denmark, Norway and Finland have adopted the German Bildung approach.

-Bildung (Bildung) refers to the tradition of self-cultivation with consciousness raising and transformative education to affect personal and cultural maturation by harmonizing individual head and heart in a unification of selfhood and identity with the community and world at large.
+Bildung (Bildung) refers to the tradition of self-cultivation with consciousness-raising and transformative education to affect personal and cultural maturation by harmonizing the individual head and heart in a unification of selfhood and identity with the community and world at large.
 It is thus important for our nurture to keep us free and autonomous from an early age without being fettered and boxed in with notions and beliefs which we cannot challenge and negate as we grow.

-When we are born, our consciousness results naturally with the experience we gain with our senses.
+When we are born, our consciousness results naturally from the experience we gain with our senses.
 This natural consciousness defines our ego identity.
-Self-cultivation often involves painful alienation from it.
+Self-cultivation often involves painful alienation from that identity.
 It is said that we must kill our ego self to reunify with our real Self.
 In other words, our personal development and maturation involves ongoing contemplative re-examination and unlearning, if necessary, of our early notions and beliefs to rediscover our Selfhood.

-"Education [Bildung], truth and virtue" must be disseminated to such an extent that the "concept of mankind" takes on a great and dignified form in each individual.
-However, this shall be achieved personally by each individual, who must "absorb the great mass of material offered to him by the world around him and by his inner existence, using all the possibilities of his receptiveness; he must then reshape that material with all the energies of his own activity and appropriate it to himself so as to create an interaction between his own personality and nature in a most general, active and harmonious form (Humboldt).
+"Education [Bildung], truth and virtue," Humboldt maintained, must be disseminated to such an extent that the "concept of mankind" takes on a great and dignified form in each individual.
+This shall be achieved personally by each individual, who must "absorb the great mass of material offered to him by the world around him and by his inner existence, using all the possibilities of his receptiveness; he must then reshape that material with all the energies of his own activity and appropriate it to himself so as to create an interaction between his own personality and nature in a most general, active and harmonious form" (Bildung).

-European Bildung Network (European Bildung Network) defines it as "the combination of the education and knowledge necessary to thrive in your society, and the moral and emotional maturity to both be a team player and have personal autonomy.
-Bildung is also knowing your roots and being able to imagine the future".
-German word bildung is used because there is no English word involving as many aspects of the inner formation and transformation.
+The European Bildung Network (European Bildung Network) defines Bildung as "the combination of the education and knowledge necessary to thrive in your society, and the moral and emotional maturity to both be a team player and have personal autonomy.
+Bildung is also knowing your roots and being able to imagine the future."
+The German word Bildung is used because there is no English word involving so many aspects of inner formation and transformation.